ibm-cloud-docs/EventStreams/managing_encryption.md

 If provisioning through {{site.data.keyword.Bluemix}} console, select a key management service instance and then select a root key from the instance.

-If provisioning through CLI, use this command:
+If provisioning through CLI, use the following command:

 ```
 ibmcloud resource service-instance-create EVENT-STREAMS-INSTANCE-NAME messagehub ibm.message.hub.enterprise.3nodes.2tb REGION -p '{"kms_key_crn":"KMS_KEY_CRN"}'